aeadedoyin/lorem-picsum-photos-snippets/README.md

 # Lorem Picsum photos snippets

-Visual studio code extension snippets is based on the documentation of [Lorem Picsum](https://picsum.photos/)
+Visual studio code snippets extension for [Lorem Picsum](https://picsum.photos/).

+- Quick way to create an `img` tag with `src` attribute target to a Lorem Picsum photo in HTML files.
+- Support snippets for CSS background image with Lorem Picsum photos in CSS file.

 ## Usage

-To use the snippets, open a HTML or CSS file, and start typing with `lorem-picsum`.
+To use the snippets, open a HTML or CSS file, and start typing with `picsum`.

 ## Quick Start